Ohdele/Linux-Automation-Monitoring-Platform/README.md

 [View Output in docs/task2-output.txt]

-## Task 3: Configuration Management with Ansible
+## 3: Configuration Management with Ansible

 Ansible playbooks were created and executed to automatically provision the full LAMP stack (Apache, MariaDB, PHP) and deploy a test application file.
 [View Output in docs/task3-output.txt]

+## 4: Advanced Monitoring and Alerting

+A Python script was implemented to perform application-level health checks (verifying the web server and content) and utilize `notify-send` to deliver critical desktop alerts upon failure.
+[View Output in docs/task4-output.txt]